-CERN

-EUROPEAN ORGANISATION FOR NUCLEAR RESEARCH

-Program name: MAD-X --- Methodical Accelerator Design

-CERN program library entry: T5001

-Authors or contacts: Laurent Deniau

-Beams Department

-CERN

-CH-1211 GENEVA 23

-SWITZERLAND

-Copyright CERN, Geneva 1990 - Copyright and any other appropriate legal protection of this computer program and associated documentation reserved in all countries of the world.

-Organisations collaborating with CERN may receive this program and documentation freely and without charge.

-CERN undertakes no obligation for the maintenance of this program, nor responsibility for its correctness, and accepts no liability whatsoever resulting from its use.

-Program and documentation are provided solely for the use of the organisation to which they are distributed.

-This program may not be copied or otherwise distributed without permission.
-This message must be retained on this and any other authorised copies.

-The material cannot be sold.
-CERN should be given credit in all references.
+CERN EUROPEAN ORGAN NISATION FOR NUCLEAR RESEARCH Program name: MAD-X Methodical Accelerator Design CERN program library entry: T5001 Authors or contacts: Laurent Deniau Beams Department CERN CH-1211 GENEVA 23 Copyright CERN, Geneva 1990 - SWITZERLAND Copyright and any other appropriate legal protection of this computer p in all countries of the world rogram and associated documentation reserved .
+Organisations collaborating w documentation freely and with ith CERN may receive this program and out charge. - for the maintenance of this program, nor tness, and accepts no liability whatsoever Program and documentation are organisation to which they ar provided solely for the use of the e distributed. d or otherwise distributed without t be retained on this and any other The material cannot be sold. references.
+CERN should be given credit in all